-- Quantitative Analysis: Cost Effectiveness (65 percent of total project score) - o Cost per ton of NOX reduced in the ten-county project area per year. - Qualitative Analysis: Rebate Recipient Oversight (25 percent of total project score) - The project's emissions benefits will be compared to NCTCOG's burden to administer the project. - NCTCOG will give scoring preference to projects where rebate recipients indicate they plan to install telematics and are willing to provide NCTCOG access to the information. - Qualitative Analysis: Priority Project Location Criteria (5 percent of total project score) - NCTCOG will also give scoring preference to projects that are located or operate within the (Please refer to Exhibit 1): - Ozone 2008 and/or 2015 standard nonattainment area - Area of air toxics concern - Areas of freight-oriented development - Areas in which poverty levels are above regional percentages - Areas in which minority populations are above regional percentages
+- Quantitative Analysis: Cost Effectiveness (65 percent of total project score) - Cost per ton of NO_X reduced in the ten-county project area per year. - Qualitative Analysis: Rebate Recipient Oversight (25 percent of total project score) - The project's emissions benefits will be compared to NCTCOG's burden to administer the project. - NCTCOG will give scoring preference to projects where rebate recipients indicate they plan to install telematics and are willing to provide NCTCOG access to the information. - Qualitative Analysis: Priority Project Location Criteria (5 percent of total project score) - NCTCOG will also give scoring preference to projects that are located or operate within the (Please refer to Exhibit 1): - Ozone 2008 and/or 2015 standard nonattainment area - Area of air toxics concern - Areas of freight-oriented development - Qualitative Analysis: Project Durability and Workforce Development (5 percent of total project score)

-- Areas in which poverty levels and minority populations are above regional percentages - Qualitative Analysis: Project Resilience and Workforce Development (5 percent of total project score) - NCTCOG will evaluate applications based on the quality and extent to which the project assesses and implements the climate change adaptation measures to help ensure that the project achieves its expected outcomes even as the climate changes.
-The proposed applicant has demonstrated planning or action taken towards building project resilience and reducing vulnerabilities to climate impacts. - NCTCOG will evaluate applications that demonstrate plans and activities to prepare their workforce for the project, such as conducting robust workforce planning to ensure current drivers, mechanics, electricians, and other essential personnel receive training to safely operate and maintain the new vehicles, engines, infrastructure, and equipment, in order to maximize the useful life of any certified engine configuration, verified technology, or emerging technology used or funded by the eligible entity.
+- NCTCOG will evaluate applications based on the quality and extent to which the project assesses and implements comprehensive air quality measures to help ensure that the project achieves its expected outcomes.
+The proposed applicant has demonstrated planning or action taken towards building project durability and reducing vulnerabilities. - NCTCOG will evaluate applications that demonstrate plans and activities to prepare their workforce for the project, such as conducting robust workforce planning to ensure current drivers, mechanics, electricians, and other essential personnel receive training to safely operate and maintain the new vehicles, engines, infrastructure, and equipment, in order to maximize the useful life of any certified engine configuration, verified technology, or emerging technology used or funded by the eligible entity.
 Additionally, evaluation criteria points will be given to applications which demonstrate policies and protections that currently exist or will be put in place to prevent existing workers from being replaced or displaced because of new technologies purchased with funding awarded under this NOFO.
 Evaluation criteria points will be given to applicants who demonstrate that they engage with workers and their representatives directly in the development of workforce planning activities to incorporate worker voice into the project.